sage-code/maj/README.md

 ## Words

-Maj words are inspired from 7 different languages.
+Some of the Maj words are inspired from different European languages.
+Sometimes we revert the word to the original Latin word to avoid colisions with other existing words.
+Our struggle is to produce unique words and avoid duplicates.

 * **More:** Spanish, Romanian, Italian
 * **Less:** Latin, French, English, German.

+Maj words are short and easy to memorize.
+Maj has ancient roots nut it also has modern words like "foto" or "fona" that represents technological advanced decives that do not exist in vulgar Latin.

 ## Essentials